Description of image

 Private Networking

-Private Networks establish a dedicated virtual private network, logically isolated from other networks in the Paperspace cloud.
-Launching machines into your Private Network allows them to communicate with each other.
-This virtual network closely resembles a traditional home or office network.Private Networking is required for AD integration.
-The AD DC must reside within your Private Network unless a VPN is configured.
-Each private network is assigned a /16 from available private IP space.
-From this /16, the first usable IP is assigned to a sub-interface facing the customer network on the Router.
-The second usable IP is assigned to the customer’s first machine, and so forth.
-Traffic can flow through its gateway and NAT out to the Internet.
-Traffic to destinations within the Private Network is allowed.
-Changing the IP(s) results in loss of connectivity.
+Private networks establish a dedicated Virtual Private Network (VPN), logically isolated from other networks in the Paperspace cloud.
+Machines into your private network can communicate with each other.
+This virtual network closely resembles a traditional home or office network.
+Private networking is required for Active Directory (AD) integration.
+The AD and Domain Controller (DC) must reside within your private network unless a VPN is configured.
+Each private network is assigned a /24 from the available private IP address space.
+From this /24, the first usable IP address is assigned to a virtual bridge facing the customer network on the router.
+The second usable IP is assigned to the user’s first machine, and so forth.
+Traffic can flow through its gateway and NATs out to the Internet.
+Traffic to destinations within the private network is allowed.
+Changing any IP address results in loss of connectivity.

 Private Networking With VPN